PowerBI Notebook

 COUNTROWS(RELATEDTABLE(fact_parking_transactions))

-RELATED follows a many-to-one relationship (from fact to dimension).
-RELATEDTABLE follows a one-to-many relationship (from dimension to fact).
+RELATED follows a many-to-one link (from fact to dimension).
+RELATEDTABLE follows a one-to-many link (from dimension to fact).

 RANKX